List of Homestuck characters: Beta Trolls

+Aradia Megido

-Told as a powerful psychic with an ability to speak with the dead, Aradia Megido is responsible for recovering the code for Sgrub, the troll version of Sburb, from some ruins.
-She is a burgundy-blood: the lowest ranking blood color on the hemospectrum with the shortest lifespan of all trolls, but also the most likely to have psychic powers.
+A powerful psychic with an ability to speak with the dead, Aradia Megido is responsible for recovering the code for Sgrub, the troll version of Sburb.
+She is a rust-blood, the lowest ranking blood color on the hemospectrum with the shortest lifespan, but also the most likely to have psychic powers.
 One night, before entering Sgrub, an incident occurs involving Vriska Serket, Terezi Pyrope, Tavros Nitram and a violent cycle of revenge which kills her lusus (caretaker).
 Eventually it is revealed that this also killed Aradia, turning her into a ghost and causing her to lose interest in everything she enjoyed prior, including archaeology and focus instead on acquiring and playing Sgrub.
-At Vriska's suggestion, Equius Zahhak creates a robot body for Aradia which she inhabits for a large part of the comic.
-After her robot body explodes, she is one of the only two trolls to reach god-tier (along with Vriska Serket).
-Her astrological sign is Aries.
+At Vriska's suggestion, Equius Zahhak creates a robot body for Aradia.